cmmiller26/ai-fun-token-wheel/docs/ARCHITECTURE.md

 # Process: Check if EOS token, max length, or other stopping conditions
 ```

 **Model-Agnostic Design**: This class works identically regardless of which model is loaded.
-The probability extraction logic (`get_next_token_distribution`), token selection (`select_token_by_id`), and all other methods operate the same way for GPT-2, Llama 3.2 1B, or any future model.
+The probability extraction logic (`get_next_token_distribution`), token selection (`select_token_by_id`), and all other methods operate the same way for GPT-2, TinyLlama 1.1B, or any future model.
 The educational visualization (probability wheel with wedge sizes) remains accurate and consistent across all models.

 **Why This Works**: All autoregressive language models follow the same fundamental pattern: